 - Pushing is the act by which something is pushed

-If we analyze the pushing exercises we can conclude that in all of them we’re pushing ourselves away from the pull of gravity, and when pressing we’re pressing the object away from ourselves against gravity.
+If we analyze the pushing exercises we can conclude that in all of them, we’re pushing ourselves away from the pull of gravity, and when pressing we’re pressing the object away from ourselves against gravity.
 But what about ‘pushing someone away‘?
 You would remain in the same position and the object/person would not (if you’re stable and strong enough).
-And what about a Push Press, it’s like a normal Press but using the lower body to get the weight up.
+And what about a Push Press, it’s like a normal Press but uses the lower body to get the weight up.

 I’m still confused!
 Hell, I wouldn’t mind if we just threw the pushing category into the pressing category, join the Brits and call push-ups press-ups.
 Or at least get a clear definition of the difference between the two.